Rear-end collision: who is liable and what are your rights?

 • traffic jams or traffic lights

-• inattention or insufficient distance
+• inattention or insufficient following distance

-Legally, an important main rule applies here.
+Legally, an important general rule applies here.

 Who is liable in a rear-end collision?